balan2307/Cricvibes/moviedb/README.md

 # Cricvibes

-It is social media web application for Cricket fanatics build using MEN Stack.
+It is social media web application for Cricket fanatics built using MEN Stack.

 ## Features